 Fee Structure

-- Exclusive discounts for Neurotech Learners who have already enrolled in at least two micro-credential courses:
+- Exclusive discounts for Neurotech Learners who have already enrolled in at least two online micro-credential courses:

 - Two-Course Discounted Course Fee: CAD $1499+HST